 Stacks are a very common LIFO data structure.
+Java has a built-in Stack class.

 Java has a built-in Stack class.

 Stack has two main methods:

 - Object push(Object item) puts one item onto the top of the stack and - Object pop() removes one item at the top of the stack and returns it.